mavrikkk/hassio-addons/upmpdcli/DOCS.md

 Installation

 Follow these steps to get the add-on installed on your system:

-Navigate in your Home Assistant frontend to Supervisor -> Add-on Store.
+Navigate in your Home Assistant frontend to Supervisor -> Add-on Store -> Three dots -> Repositories.
+Add this (https://github.com/mavrikkk/hassio-addons) repository to your list.
 Find the "upmpdcli" add-on and click it.
 Click on the "INSTALL" button.